ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services can be deployed along side other database or object storage technologies.

-For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management, for example, providing an ability to request a fresh receipt for a given software package, or to request a list of signed statements and artifacts associatd with a software package.
+For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management.
+Providing an ability to request a fresh receipt for a given software package, or to request a list of signed statements and artifacts associated with a software package.

 ## Verifying Transparent Statements {#validation}